AppImage/AppImageKit/sandbox/README.md

 ## TODO

-* Have a suid binary safely loop-mount the AppImage
+* Have a suid binary safely loop-mount the AppImage so that the user using this does not have to have `sudo` rights (FIXME)